World War 3 News: Pakistan Joins Nations Testing Nuclear Ballistic Missiles, Increases Tensions With India

 It is an action that is lending itself to the promulgation of fears of an impending World War 3, especially given Pakistan’s extremely fragile relationship with neighboring India.
 Pakistan has previously vowed, as a Daily Star report in September noted, to destroy rival India in a nuclear apocalypse.

-That threat came during a border dispute where India retaliated against an attack on an Indian Army military base in the Kashmir region, according to The Inquisitr.
+That threat came during a border dispute where India retaliated against an attack on an Indian Army military base in the Kashmir region, according to the Inquisitr.
 Although the border tiff would soon blow over, with India’s incursion into Pakistani territory viewed by Pakistan as an attack in the hotly contested border region as possibly occurring on the Indian side, the two governments engaged in heated rhetoric for weeks that had the world’s governments on edge and wary of a possible war between the two Asian powers.

 A war between Pakistan and India is a troublesome prospect in that both nations control an arsenal of nuclear weapons.
 Even minor altercations between them are monitored for their potential for escalation into, at best, another conventional war between the two powers and, at worst, a confrontation that could lead to a nuclear exchange, possibly even involving other nations in a veritable World War 3.